Siddy212/iconic-es-de/README.md

 ## **Additional Notes**

 This theme may be resource intensive due to the layering of images.
-This is especially true when utilizing the grid view.
+This is especially true when utilizing the grid view or the non-"Simple" variants.
 Increasing the VRAM limit under "Other Settings" within the ES-DE menu is useful if pop-in is experienced.

 ## **Acknowledgments**